Projector Buying Guide

 Projectors have uses in business and education as well as in home theaters.
 This projector buying guide shows some of the latest options available among large media displays, helping your understand what to look for in projectors for your business or entertainment plans.

-Image resolution: You'll find projector resolution described with both numbers and acronyms.
-Higher resolution means a more detailed picture, which is especially important as the size of the projected image grows.
+You'll find projector resolution described with both numbers and acronyms.
+Higher reson means a more detailed picture, which is especially important as the size of the projected image grows.

 VGA (640 x 480): This low resolution is really only found in older televisions and computer monitors.
 It isn't ideal for large screens.